750W/750w.github.io/src/pages/members.md

 > Robotics is the best

-Anirudh is a junior at South Brunswick High School and is a programmer on 750W.
+Prisha is a senior at South Brunswick High School and is a builder on 750W.
+Outside of school, Prisha likes to sing Hindustani Classical music, dance, and play field hockey.
-In his free time, Anirudh likes to play video games and read.

 ### Rahi Thaker, Builder

 <img src="https://cdn.discordapp.com/attachments/1022618682804940911/1077350371984429107/image.png" alt="Prisha Inamdar" width="200" height="200">

-Raghav is a junior at South Brunswick High School and is a builder on 750W.
-In his free time, Raghav likes to learn advanced math.
+Rahi is a senior and a builder on 750W.
+Outside of robotics, Rahi enjoys playing badminton and tennis.
+Her hobbies also include art, socializing, working, and volunteering at the hospital.

 ### Sahas Maduri, Lead Programmer

 <img src="https://cdn.discordapp.com/attachments/1022618682804940911/1077350236479041626/image.png" alt="Sahas Maduri" width="200" height="200">

-Rahi is a sophomore and a builder on 750W.
-Outside of robotics, Rahi enjoys playing badminton and tennis.
-Her hobbies also include art, socializing, playing the violin, and helping out at the hospital.
+Sahas is a junior at South Brunswick High School and is a programmer on 750W.
+In his free time, Sahas likes to play basketball and volleyball, and likes to play video games or hang out with his friends.

 ### Aiden Cheng, Builder